Gregory-Baker/p3at/README.md

 #### Robot Localization:
 https://github.com/methylDragon/ros-sensor-fusion-tutorial/blob/master/01%20-%20ROS%20and%20Sensor%20Fusion%20Tutorial.md
 - A good starting point for sensor fusion with the robot_localization package.
 I don't 100% understand what's going on under the hood with this package (and barely enough to configure it properly to be honest) but it seems to work to some extent.
 I am currently fusing odometry information from the diff_drive_controller (part of the ros_control suite) with the ICM20948 IMU on the Auto pHAT, but ignoring the magnetometer readings as they seem to mess things up (even though I've attempted hard-iron correction) plus I don't really need to align to the 'world' N-E-S-W coordinates at the moment because my use case is indoor navigation.

-### Potential Issues You Might Face When Replicating:
-1) This is currently a WIP, so I would be impressed if it worked first time on another system.
-I do have plans to do a fresh install once I've got sufficiently far with the core functionality and I'll update this README with a step-by-step.